California bar review course

 The MPRE is scored on a scale that ranges from 50 to 100.
 California requires a minimum-passing MPRE score of 86, the highest requirement in the country.

-Below is a list of useful information for California bar examinees:
+Below is a list of frequently asked questions (FAQs) that provides helpful information to California bar examinees.

 The California bar exam is a two-day exam and is offered twice a year on the last Tuesday and Wednesday in February and July.
 The California bar exam is typically administered at several locations in the Los Angeles, San Diego, San Francisco/Oakland Bay, and Sacramento areas.
 For more information on dates and locations, please see the State Bar of California's website.

-The regular deadline for registering for the February 2019 bar exam in California is November 1, 2018.
-The regular deadline for the July 2019 exam is April 1, 2019.
-For more details on these deadlines, please see the State Bar of California's website.
+The regular deadline for registering for the July 2023 bar exam in California was April 1, 2023.
+The regular deadline for the February 2024 exam is November 1, 2023.
+For the latest deadline updates, please see the State Bar of California's website.

 The regular application fee for the California bar exam is $677.
 For more details on fees, visit the State Bar of California's website.